 Lifecycle and Diet: Scorpions can live two to six years, and even newborns are venomous.
 They generally prey on insects but are resourceful scavengers who will go for other arachnids or small rodents when necessary.

 Pro Tip: Smaller scorpions tend to be more dangerous to humans than larger ones, but all should be approached with extreme caution.
-Find these nocturnal creatures at night by using a UV flashlight or blacklight that will make them glow greenish in the dark.
+You can find these nocturnal creatures at night by using a UV flashlight or blacklight that will make them glow a greenish color in the dark.

-In order to properly control stinging pests, technicians must remove the nest altogether.
-Our professionals are sure to wear protective clothing to stay safe from harmful stings as they complete the service.
+In order to properly control stinging pests, technicians must remove the nest completely, and our professionals are sure to wear protective clothing to stay safe from harmful stings as they complete the service.
 Another consideration to make when controlling stinging insects is whether or not the hive you find belongs to honeybees.
 These sweet bees are incredibly valuable for their pollination work and should be protected when possible.
 Our professionals will first evaluate the situation to determine what type of stinging pest you're dealing with and how it should be removed.
-Contact us today for a quote.
+Contact us today for a free quote about your stinging insect issue.